DETAILED ACTION

 However, Fushman discloses

-the indication comprises an identifier of a first group of users from the plurality of users and the number of a second group of users from the plurality of users, to indicate that the post is reposted by the plurality of users ([0045]: reshare can include reshare user identifiers corresponding to those recipient users who reshared the shareable link, and reshare target identifiers corresponding to those user and/or group identifiers to which the shareable link was reshared).
+the indication comprises an identifier of a first group of users from the plurality of users and a number of a second group of users from the plurality of users, to indicate that the post is reposted by the plurality of users ([0045]: reshare can include reshare user identifiers corresponding to those recipient users who reshared the shareable link, and reshare target identifiers corresponding to those user and/or group identifiers to which the shareable link was reshared).

 It would have been obvious to a person with ordinary skill in the art before the effective filing date of the claimed invention to incorporate the feature of Fushman to Anima, Spivack, and NPL, because Anima, Spivack, and NPL disclose re-share a post (Anima: [0070]) and Fushman further suggests reshare can include reshare target identifiers according to the group identifiers to which the shareable link was reshared ([0045]).